sullysbrain/cpp-playground/readme.md

 TODO: add compiler optimization notes based on recent findings at work.
 Currently I am using -O0 which is no optimizations.
 This is helping to avoid using multiple volatile tags in code.

-TODO: Get Atmel ICE working with VSCode and/or Visual Studio 2022

 clang++ hello.cpp -o test && ./test